-We own a number of patents, trademarks, copyrights and licenses related to our products.
-We also have exclusive and non-exclusive rights to use patents, trademarks and copyrights owned by others.
+We own a number of patents, trademarks, copyrights, trade secrets and licenses related to our products.
+We also have exclusive and non-exclusive rights to use patents, trademarks, copyrights and trade secrets owned by others.
 In addition, patent and trademark applications are pending, although there can be no assurance that further patents and trademarks will be issued.
-We do not depend on any single patent, trademark, copyright or license or group of patents, trademarks, copyrights or licenses to any material extent.
+We do not depend on any single patent, trademark, copyright, trade secret or license or group of patents, trademarks, copyrights, trade secrets or licenses to any material extent.

 Backlog and Seasonal Nature of Business

 Backlog consists of written firm orders from a customer to deliver products and, in the case of blanket purchase orders, only includes the portion of the order for which a schedule or release date has been agreed to with the customer.
 The dollar value of backlog is equal to the amount that is expected to be billed to the customer and reported as a sale.
 Our backlog by business segment for the past two years is included in Part II, Item 7 of this Annual Report on Form 10-K and is incorporated herein by reference.
 Our backlog was $7.9 billion at June 30, 2022 and $6.5 billion at June 30, 2021.
 Approximately 88 percent of our backlog at June 30, 2022 is scheduled for delivery in the succeeding twelve months.
 Because of the breadth and global scope of our business, our overall business is generally not seasonal in nature.